Biofilms: Another Potential Contributor to Interstitial Cystitis

 - oregano oil

-When there is a destabilization in the biofilm, a final step can be to use citrus pectin and chitosan for a cleanup process.
+After destabilization in the biofilm and microbes have been treated, a final step can be to use binders such as citrus pectin and chitosan for a cleanup process.
+Make sure to take a probiotic in order to maintain a healthy gut!